-If you have a corrupted Segoe UI Symbol font, it can cause an annoyance with the Windows Operating System.
+If you have a corrupted Segoe UI Symbol font, it can annoy you while using the Windows Operating System.
 Why?
 Well, the font is used to display icons (such as a power button) on the login screen, and without a stable font, you will see vertical rectangles in its place.

 Repairing the Font

-To repair the font, experts can navigate to the fonts folder in the Control Panel (Control Panel\Appearance and Personalization\Fonts) using a local or network account that is a member of the Administrator group and then paste over the corrupted seguisym.ttf font aka (Segoe UI Symbol Regular) with one that is not corrupted.
-Novices can double click on the replacement font then click the install button.
+To repair the font, experts can navigate to the fonts folder in the Control Panel (Control Panel\Appearance and Personalization\Fonts) using a local or network account that is a member of the Local Administrator Group and then install a valid copy over the corrupted seguisym.ttf font, aka (Segoe UI Symbol Regular) with one that is not corrupted.
+Novices can double-click on the replacement font and then click the install button.

 Operating System Version

 Do not worry if you do not have the same Windows OS available.
-The troubled PC that I was fixing for a client was Windows 8.1 Professional and I was able to take the font from my Windows 10 Professional and copy it to their computer to fix the problem.
-All you need to make sure is that the replacement font is not corrupted.
-A restart of the troubled Windows PC is not required but you will need to sign out to see the changes on the login screen after you have uploaded the font.
-If you do not have access to another Windows PC, you could try to ask a friend, coworker or search the Internet but make sure it is from a source that you can trust.
+The troubled PC I was fixing for a client was Windows 8.1 Professional, and I could take the font from my Windows 10 Professional and copy it to their computer to fix the problem.
+All you need to ensure is that the replacement font is not corrupted and that you have additional storage as later font versions are larger in size.
+Restarting the troubled Windows PC is not required, but you must sign out to see the changes on the login screen after uploading the font.
+If you do not have access to another Windows PC, you could try to ask a friend or coworker or search the Internet but make sure it is from a source that you can trust.

-Segoe is a typeface, or family of fonts, that is best known for its use by Microsoft.
-The company uses Segoe in its online and printed marketing materials, including recent logos for a number of products.
-Additionally, the Segoe UI font sub-family is used by numerous Microsoft applications and may be installed by applications.
+Segoe is a typeface or family of fonts best known for its use by Microsoft.
+The company uses Segoe in its online and printed marketing materials, including recent logos for several products.
+Additionally, numerous Microsoft applications use the Segoe UI font sub-family and may be installed by applications.
 It was adopted as Microsoft’s default operating system font beginning with Windows Vista and is also used on outlook.com, Microsoft’s web-based email service.
 In August 2012, Microsoft unveiled its new corporate logo typeset in Segoe, replacing the logo it had used for the previous 25 years.